ariesteam/ariesteam.github.com/modules/coastspecs.markdown

 title: Coastal flood regulation module specs

 module-status: functional

-Please see the [ARIES modeling guide](http://ariesonline.org/resources/toolkit.html) for full documentation and references for these models.
 ---
 <div id="module-spec-intro" markdown="1">

-<p>The coastal storm protection models described here are intended as a proof-of-concept framework
-to spatially link: 1) storm wave sources, 2) ecosystem "sinks" that mitigate wave damage; and
+The coastal storm protection models described here are intended as a proof-of-concept framework to spatially link: 1) storm wave sources, 2) ecosystem "sinks" that mitigate wave damage; and
 3) social groups or assets that are susceptible to harm by coastal flooding, via flow models that account for wave movement.
 These models use historical storm track, wind speed, and atmospheric